A child lying on a soft indoor surface while a grown-up places one light pillow on the child's legs for a gentle pretend sandwich topping.

 • Stay with your child the whole time.

-• Use only light, soft pillows, not heavy or weighted items.
+• Use only a light, soft pillow, not a heavy or weighted item.

 • Lift the pillow immediately if your child resists, freezes, cries, turns away, says no, or signals done.